Daniel J. Frey

 Love asks more, never less.

-Add love, find hope.
+Add love, and find hope.

 Peace